 Now, the rest of this chapter tells us that this wasn’t right.
 It seems that the act of angels having human wives and bearing children was wrong.
-This passage is leading us into God’s pronunciation of judgement on humanity (the Flood), so it seems angels having human wives is grossly wrong.
+This passage is leading us into God’s pronunciation of judgment on humanity (the Flood), so it seems angels having human wives is grossly wrong.

 Angels, Demons, Humans, and Babies?

-So God pronounces a judgement: “Then the Lord said, ‘My Spirit shall not strive with man forever, because he also is flesh; nevertheless his days shall be one hundred and twenty years.’”
+So God pronounces a judgment: “Then the Lord said, ‘My Spirit shall not strive with man forever, because he also is flesh; nevertheless his days shall be one hundred and twenty years.’”
 The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of men, and they bore children to them.
 Those were the mighty men who were of old, men of renown.”

-The fact that God states his judgement in-between these two passages about angels mating with humans indicates that this is the primary reason God is going to send the Flood.
+The fact that God states his judgment in-between these two passages about angels mating with humans indicates that this is the primary reason God is going to send the Flood.
 From this, I believe the demons were separated from the angels.
 Demons were the ones who disobeyed God.

 The next post in this series is: